craftercms/docs/source/reference/project-tools/index.rst

 The ``Encryption Tool`` allows the user to encrypt sensitive data such as access keys and passwords, that shouldn't be publicly available to anyone but developers and administrators

 .. image:: /_static/images/site-admin/project-tools-encryption-tool.webp
-   :alt: Site Administrator - Project Tools Encryption Tool
+   :alt: Project Administrator - Project Tools Encryption Tool
    :align: center
    :width: 60%